-For any business, inventory is a vital component on which the business depends on.
+For any business, inventory is a vital component on which the company depends.
 So, inventory management is making sure you keep track of the inventory.
-It keeps your inventory organized so when you need them, you don’t have to spend a long time searching for a particular product in your business.
+It keeps your inventory organized so you don’t have to spend a long time searching for a particular product in your business when you need it.

-Even though it is such an important part of your business, not everyone can conduct inventory management effectively.
+Even though it is an important part of your business, not everyone can effectively conduct inventory management.
 Only 63% of businesses can accurately track their inventory, which means over 30% of businesses don’t know what is happening to their inventory before it is too late!

 We got introduced to the concept of inventory management so now let’s get into what is involved in the inventory management process:

-Inventory management is made up of 4 different component in the process for managing your inventory:
+Inventory management is made up of 4 different components in the process for managing your inventory:

 The importance of inventory management is simple: the better you manage your inventory, the easier it is for you to do business.
 For example, you have an inventory of 500 toys.
 You are expected to sell about 450 of them, but later you discover that 100 of the toys are missing, damaged, or not the right toy you ordered.
 So now, you are 50 toys short of meeting customer demand and have also paid for 100 toys than you should have.